-- 3. Place the outlet end of sewer hose into disposal opening. - 4.
-Open the black water drain valve with a quick pull and make sure there are no sags in the hose.
+- 3. Place the outlet end of sewage drain hose into disposal opening. - 4.
+Open the Black Water Drain Valve with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
-Close black water valve as soon as tank is empty.
+Close Black Water Drain Valve as soon as tank is empty.